ElOceanografo/SparseInverseSubset.jl/README.md

 Cholesky factorization $A = L L^T$.
 The partial inverse matrix $Z$ has the same sparsity pattern as $L + L'$ is equal to the full inverse $A^{-1}$ on these elements.

+The package exports a single function, `sparseinv`, which takes a `SparseMatrixCSC` and returns the sparse inverse matrix and the permutation vector from the Cholesky
+decomposition:

 ```julia
 using SparseInverseSubset
 using SparseArrays